end-of-game/cloudunit-cli/documentation/GETTING_STARTED2.md

 ### Display

-You can display all informations about the current applications :
+You can display all informations about the current application :
 ```bash
 cloudunit-DEV-myapp>  informations